sudokud/chetoui-hamza/content/blog/mui-x-react-bootstrap/index.md

 ---
 slug: mui-x-react-bootstrap-x-gatsbyjs
 title: mixing React UI libraries with Gatsby
-date: 2020-12-11T17:59:31.482Z
+date: 2020-12-25T14:06:31.482Z
 description: combine Material-Ui with React-Bootstrap to create faster web Apps UIs
 thumbnail: jamstack.webp
 tags:
-  - JavaScript JAMStack libraries ui ux
+  - JavaScript
+  - Jamstack
+  - React
+  - Gatsbyjs
+  - Bootstrap
+keywords: ui ux gatsbyjs react material-ui bootstrap web responsive design
 ---

+Impatient ? navigate [☛ to this link](https://reactjs-clone.netlify.app/) to see what you're going build.

-#### Introduction
+### Introduction

-for a quick preview visit  [this link](https://reactjs-clone.netlify.app/) when you google for react ui libraries the first reasult you'll see is is a top 10, 5 or 3 React components Library for 2020, for a new newcomers to the industrie of web developing  this result will frustrate theme, just like it did when i first start learning about React, React-Frameworks and UI librarie.
+when you google for react ui libraries the first reasult you'll see is is a top 10 React components Libraries for 2020, for a newcomers to the industrie of web developing  this result will frustrate theme, just like it did when i first start learning about React, React-Frameworks and UI librarie.

-thats what pushed me to write this particular blog post, for me there's no top because they all speak the same language wich is *React* and i think they will made a great couple if they share the same project.
+thats what pushed me to write this particular blog post.

+for me there's no top 10 or anything because they all speak the same language wich is *React* and i think they will made a great couple if we put them in the same project.

-in this post you will play the role of **Cupidon** with material-ui and react-bootstrap, but first let's set up the envirenemnt for theme to be able to communicate.
+in this post you will play the role of **Cupidon** ❤︎ with material-ui and react-bootstrap, but first let's set up the envirenemnt for them to be able to communicate.

-#### envirenement setup
+### envirenement setup

 > to be able to follow along with this quick tutorial you need to have a basic basic knowledge of **React** as well as **Bootstrap** and to be familare with your **command line**